Run the model

 Prior to running GCHP, always run through the following checklist to ensure everything is set up properly.

-3. All symbolic links are valid (no broken links)
+3. Check that all symbolic links are valid (no broken links).

-6. If running via a job scheduler, totals cores are the same in setCommonRunSettings.sh and the run script
+6. If running via a job scheduler, check that the total cores in setCommonRunSettings.sh matches the total cores requested in the run script.

-7. If running interactively, you have available locally the total cores in setCommonRunSettings.sh
+7. If running interactively, check if you have available locally the total cores in setCommonRunSettings.sh.

 How to run GCHP